 One of the most common questions we hear from patients considering a tummy tuck at our Austin practice is whether they may be good candidates for a mini tummy tuck.
 That’s why we decided to explain in this blog post the differences between a mini and full tummy tuck and why — in most cases — we recommend getting a full tummy tuck.

 Patients often want a mini tummy tuck because it requires a smaller incision and is a less involved surgical procedure than a full tummy tuck.
 But, as we’ve said, it’s not right for everyone.
-When we examine patients during a tummy tuck consultation, specific physical conditions indicate if someone can benefit from a mini tummy tuck.
+When examining patients during a tummy tuck consultation, specific physical conditions indicate if someone can benefit from a mini tuck.
 Those include:

 A good candidate for a mini tummy tuck demonstrates all of these physical traits.